 He elaborated: “To suppress free speech is a double wrong.
 It violates the right of the hearer as well as those of the speaker.
 It is just as criminal to rob a man of his right to speak and hear as it would be to rob him of his money.”
 He observed that “When a man is allowed to speak because he is rich and powerful, it aggravates the crime of denying the right to the poor and humble.”
 Douglass further explained that “A man’s right to speak does not depend upon where he was born or upon his color.
 The simple quality of manhood is the solid basis of the right—and there let it rest forever.”

-Right to speech especially important to the oppressed, Douglass says
+Right to speech especially important to the oppressed

 He noted that Senator Douglas considered himself to have been abused when he had been shouted down as he attempted to give a speech.
 After specifically stating that he did not approve of such a mob veto, Douglass observed that “I am for free speech as well as for freemen and free soil; but how ineffably insignificant is this wrong done in a single instance, and to a single individual, compared with the stupendous iniquity perpetrated against more than three millions of the American people, who are struck dumb by the very men in whose cause Mr. Senator Douglas was there to plead” (Douglass 1854).

 Observing that “A free press and a free gospel, are as hostile as fire and gunpowder—separation of explosion, are the only alternatives,” Douglass pointed out that advocates of slavery had sought to suppress anti-slavery sentiments throughout the South.
-He may also have been thinking of the gag orders that Congress had approved, and which John Quincy Adams had fought so hard to repeal, to prevent consideration of slave petitions.
+He may also have been thinking of the gag orders, which Congress had approved and which John Quincy Adams had fought so hard to repeal, to prevent consideration of slave petitions.

 In the end, Douglass argued that “Truth is eternal,” and that “Such a truth is man’s right to freedom” (Douglass 1854).